LCA-ActivityBrowser/activity-browser/activity_browser/docs/wiki/LCA-Results.md

 The `Top #` mode shows contributions from the _x_ entities that contribute the most (as absolute).
 You can adjust the `Cut-off level` to change how many results you see.

-All results that don't make the cut-off will be grouped into the `Rest` group.
+All results that don't make the cut-off will be grouped into the `Rest (+)` and `Rest (-)` groups.
+The Rest groups are only present when there are positive or negative numbers remaining for the respective rest groups.

 #### Compare
 The `Compare` menu allows you to compare different dimensions of results.